Day 1 – The Unusual Bangkok

 Your first day in Bangkok is different from what all the guidebooks tell you.
 We will explore the unseen and lesser-known corners of this city.
 Follow this 3-day guide step by step and have a great time in Bangkok.

-One of the best things to do in Bangkok is exploring the city by bicycle.
+One of the best things to do in Bangkok is to explore the city by bicycle.
 Discover the small back-alleys, outskirts, markets, Chinatown, temples, and canals on a 5-hour tour.
 You won’t be on the bike all the time, halfway you will take your bikes on a boat tour through the famous canals of Bangkok and have a mouth-watering lunch at a local restaurant.